GitHub Spec Kit Review (2026): Spec-Driven Development for AI Coding

 One of the strongest positioning points is that Spec Kit is agent-agnostic.

 The docs list multiple AI environments/tools (examples include Copilot, Claude Code, Gemini CLI, Cursor, Windsurf, and more).
-That’s a meaningful advantage if your team doesn’t want a workflow that locks you into a single vendor.
+That’s a meaningful advantage if you or your team doesn’t want a workflow that locks you into a single vendor.

 Stay Updated with Vibe Coding Insights